PreethiCodes/Smart-Multi-Agent/README.md

-# Groq-Powered Multi-Tool AI Orchestrator using LangGraph
+# Groq-Powered Multi-Agent-Tool AI Orchestrator using LangGraph

 ## Overview
 This project is a Multi-Tool AI Agent built using LangGraph and Groq’s Llama 3 LLM.